The Importance of Cleanings Before Going Back to School

 Good nutritional choices also play an important role in helping your child maintain a healthy mouth.
 You can cut down on the amounts of sugar your child eats.
 Also, calcium from dairy products such as milk, cheese, and plain yogurt helps maintain healthy teeth.
 Notably, hard cheese also aids in neutralizing the acids found in foods that are harmful to tooth enamel.
 Encourage your youngster to drink plenty of water, especially after eating at school when a toothbrush isn’t handy - it’s healthy and also helps wash away bacteria and any remaining food particles.

 Park View Pediatric Dentistry & Orthodontics is a Manhattan dental practice that’s exclusively focused on children and their unique needs.
 We create a fun, friendly and welcoming environment kids will look forward to visiting, which makes it easier for children to build strong dental health habits early in life that will last a lifetime.
-Contact us today by calling (212) 879-6518 or filling out the form on this page.
+Contact us today by calling (212) 879-6518 or by filling out the form on this page.